DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxScheduler/1 Configuration/recurrenceEditMode.md

 - A new data object is created.
 This object contains the edited instance's data.
 The [onAppointmentAdding](/api-reference/10%20UI%20Widgets/dxScheduler/1%20Configuration/onAppointmentAdding.md '/Documentation/ApiReference/UI_Widgets/dxScheduler/Configuration/#onAppointmentAdding') and [onAppointmentAdded](/api-reference/10%20UI%20Widgets/dxScheduler/1%20Configuration/onAppointmentAdded.md '/Documentation/ApiReference/UI_Widgets/dxScheduler/Configuration/#onAppointmentAdded') event handlers are executed.

-If a user edits the whole series, only the series data object is updated.

-When an appointment instance is deleted, the **Scheduler** adds it to appointment series exceptions by updating the field that **recurrenceExceptionExpr** specifies.
-Because this is an update, the **onAppointmentUpdating** and **onAppointmentUpdated** event handlers are executed instead of [onAppointmentDeleting](/api-reference/10%20UI%20Widgets/dxScheduler/1%20Configuration/onAppointmentDeleting.md '/Documentation/ApiReference/UI_Widgets/dxScheduler/Configuration/#onAppointmentDeleting') and [onAppointmentDeleted](/api-reference/10%20UI%20Widgets/dxScheduler/1%20Configuration/onAppointmentDeleted.md '/Documentation/ApiReference/UI_Widgets/dxScheduler/Configuration/#onAppointmentDeleted').
+When an individual appointment instance is deleted, the **Scheduler** adds it to the entire appointment series exceptions by updating the field that **recurrenceExceptionExpr** specifies.
+Because this is an update, the **onAppointmentUpdating** and **onAppointmentUpdated** event handlers are executed instead of [onAppointmentDeleting](/Documentation/ApiReference/UI_Widgets/dxScheduler/Configuration/#onAppointmentDeleting) and [onAppointmentDeleted](/Documentation/ApiReference/UI_Widgets/dxScheduler/Configuration/#onAppointmentDeleted).

+If a user edits a whole series, only the series data object is updated.
 When a whole series is deleted, its object is removed.

 #include common-ref-enum with {
     enum: "`SchedulerRecurrenceEditMode`",